Working with Your Emotions

-It is not uncommon for individuals to become emotional or defensive in the moment as they interact with others.
+It is not uncommon for individuals to become emotional or defensive when interacting with others.
 When this occurs, you must remember that their reaction says more about them than it does about you.
 Why?
 Because they created their feelings or reactions.
 An individual’s emotional response originates in the negative interpretation or judgment they assign to whatever you say or do.
-It’s not your job to manage the emotions of others, but it helps if you have some strategies to do so.
+It’s not your job to manage the emotions of others, but having some strategies to do so can be helpful.

-For example, have you ever become frustrated with someone who has promised to provide you with something that you need by a specific deadline and they frequently fail to deliver?
+For example, have you ever become frustrated with someone who has promised to provide you with something you need by a specific deadline, only to fail to deliver frequently?
 It is almost as if your frustration rubs off on them, and they become defensive the moment you check the status of your request.
-Such a situation is common in both our professional and personal lives.
+Such situations are everyday in both our professional and personal lives.

-When this occurs, it is essential to remember two principles to manage others’ emotions.
+When this occurs, it is essential to remember two key principles for managing others’ emotions.
 First, negative or “hot” emotion symbolises a violated value.
 Second, emotion is the mask of meaning.

-When we talk about emotion being the symbol of a violated value, we talk about what is essential to the other person.
+When we discuss emotion as a symbol of a violated value, we refer to what is essential to the person in question.
 We experience an individual’s emotional reaction as an outward expression of their negative interpretation of the situation.
-Unfortunately, the person’s negative emotion masks the thinking that created their feelings.
+Unfortunately, the person’s negative emotion obscures the thinking that gave rise to their feelings.
 You may think you know why a person is upset, but you must admit that you only see or experience their emotional expression and have no idea or understanding of the thinking that created it.
 That is why it is so difficult to manage the emotions of others.

 Here are some tips to effectively manage the emotions of others and defuse their defensiveness in the moment.

-Often, we are so involved in the content of the conversation that we overlook what is happening.
+Often, we become so engrossed in the conversation’s content that we overlook what is happening around us.
 Take notice of what is happening with an individual at the moment.
 You might ask yourself: “What are they doing with their hands?
 Is their voice increasing in volume?
 Are they beginning to turn red?
 What’s happening with their eyes?
 Could their glare melt plate steel?
 Are they becoming more forceful or direct?”
 Pay attention to signals like this to manage the dynamics before the conversation goes awry.
 Be both a participant and an observer in conversation.

 2. Remain Calm